rockbmb/move_book/README.md

 ## Important takeaways

 From chapter 6.

-1. The key feature of Move is the ability to define custom resource types.
-Resource types are used to encode safe digital assets with rich programmability.
+1. Resource types are used to encode safe digital assets with rich programmability.
 2. Resources are ordinary values in the language.
 They can be stored as data structures, passed as arguments to procedures, returned from procedures, and so on.
    - Resources are a special type of structure, and it is thus possible to define and create new